 The Corporate Tax Planning Law Review: Ireland

 Ireland's international tax strategy is one of full engagement with international initiatives to combat tax avoidance and increase tax transparency.
-Ireland is committed to the OECD Base Erosion and Profit Shifting (BEPS) global tax reform process and has already taken a number of steps towards implementing the BEPS recommendations.
-Ireland has implemented the controlled foreign companies (CFC) and exit tax and anti-hybrid measures in the EU Anti-Tax Avoidance Directive (ATAD).
-The Irish government also ratified Ireland's choices under the OECD Multilateral Instrument, which came into effect in Ireland on 1 May 2019.
-Ireland has implemented the EU DAC6 rules that require EU taxpayers and their intermediaries to report information about cross border tax planning arrangements.
+Ireland is committed to the OECD base erosion and profit shifting (BEPS) global tax reform process and has already taken a number of steps towards implementing the BEPS recommendations.
+Ireland has implemented the controlled foreign companies (CFC) and exit tax and anti-hybrid measures in the EU Anti Tax Avoidance Directive (ATAD).
+The Irish government also ratified Ireland's choices under the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (Multilateral Instrument) (MLI), which came into effect in Ireland on 1 May 2019.
+Ireland has implemented the EU DAC6 rules that require EU taxpayers and their intermediaries to report information about cross-border tax planning arrangements.
 Ireland has emphasised the need to wait for the outcome of the work of the OECD Task Force on the Digital Economy before moving ahead with EU measures.
-Ireland has also recently modernised the Irish Investment Limited Partnership to bring the structure in line with international standards.
+Ireland has also recently modernised the Irish investment limited partnership structure to bring it in line with international standards.

 i Entity selection and business operations

 Businesses in Ireland tend to incorporate to take advantage of the benefits of separate legal entity status and limitation of liability.
 Ireland enacted amended and consolidated company law legislation in 2014 – the Companies Acts 2014 – which provides for the following forms of incorporated entity:

 - private company limited by shares;

 - company limited by guarantee;